ascetik/hypothetik/README.md

 ### Construction

-As **Maybe** constructor access is not available, 3 factory methods are available :
+As **Maybe** constructor access is not available, 3 factory methods are provided :

 ```php
 $not = Maybe::not(); // Maybe<null>